 Methods: We performed a single-center pilot retrospective cohort study of 30 patients with newly diagnosed EGPA who started systemic glucocorticoids.
 Primary analyses used a 30-day landmark cohort of 27 patients who remained under observation through day 30.
 Patients were classified into a mepolizumab-by-day-30 group and a no-mepolizumab-by-day-30 group; the latter comprised patients without initiation by day 30, regardless of later initiation.
 The primary outcome was cumulative oral prednisolone exposure from day 30 to 12 months.

 Results: The landmark cohort included 6 patients in the mepolizumab-by-day-30 group and 21 in the no-mepolizumab-by-day-30 group.
 Cumulative oral prednisolone exposure from day 30 to 12 months was lower in the mepolizumab-by-day-30 group than in the no-mepolizumab-by-day-30 group (24.7 vs 68.6 mg/kg).
 Similar differences were seen from day 30 to 6 months (17.6 vs 43.6 mg/kg) and in oral prednisolone dose at 12 months (0.03 vs 0.12 mg/kg/day).
-By 3 months, BVAS was 0 in all evaluable patients in both groups, and remission differences mainly reflected attainment of prednisolone ≤7.5 mg/day.
+When intravenous methylprednisolone pulse therapy was added using observed dose and duration as prednisolone-equivalent systemic glucocorticoid exposure, the between-group difference was attenuated, especially over 0–6 months.
+By 3 months, the Birmingham Vasculitis Activity Score was 0 in all evaluable patients in both groups, and remission differences mainly reflected attainment of prednisolone ≤7.5 mg/day.

 Conclusions: In this single-center pilot cohort comparing nonrandomized initial treatment strategies, mepolizumab initiation within 30 days after glucocorticoid initiation was associated with lower post-landmark oral glucocorticoid exposure.
 These findings are hypothesis-generating and do not isolate the causal effect of mepolizumab from calendar-time, treatment-indication, or concomitant-treatment differences.